-If you feel your Glut Muscles could be the cause of your back pain here are some basic exercises to get you going in the right direction.
+If you feel your Glute Muscles could be the cause of your back pain here are some basic exercises to get you going in the right direction.

 - Lay on your back with your hands by your sides, your knees bent and feet flat on the floor.
 Make sure your feet are under your knees.